ericroberts/ericroberts.ca/_posts/2014-05-26-you-already-do-tdd.md

 # You're Already Doing TDD

-Recently I was watching Uncle Bob's excellent talk [Architecture the Lost Years](https://www.youtube.com/watch?v=WpkDN78P884) on YouTube.
-At one point he stops and asks who practices Test Driven Development (TDD).
-While you can't see the audience, it is fairly easy to tell that some of the crowd raise their hands.
-He then asks how many people write the tests first.
-At this point it's apparent from his reaction that a lot of people lowered their hands and he tells them that unless you write the tests first, you're not doing TDD.
+I recently watched Uncle Bob's talk [Architecture the Lost Years](https://www.youtube.com/watch?v=WpkDN78P884) on YouTube.
+At one point he stops and asks the audience who practices Test Driven Development (TDD).
+By his reaction, it's apparent that not many people have their hands up.

-Uncle Bob is right, a fundamental part of TDD is writing the test first.
-But everyone without their hand up is also a liar.
+I would argue that everyone without their hand up is a liar.
 They all do TDD.
 In fact, they have TDD'd every line of code they've ever written, and you have too.

 In my post [Red, Green, Refactor](http://www.ericroberts.ca/2014/05/02/red-green-refactor/) I said how TDD was explained to me originally.
 Let's take a look: